Yoekkul/basic_docs/dockerSetup.md

 ## Interfacing with the docker container
 Listing all currently active docker containers (including their Container ID !!): `sudo docker container ls` In some cases the permission of writing to the newly uploaded files might be denied.
-We can connect to the running container via 'sudo docker exec -i -t [containerId] /bin/bash' to change the permission of a folder we can enter the following command: 'chmod 777 [directory]' !!This gives read write and modify access on the folder, unintended consequences might arise!!
+We can connect to the running container via `sudo docker exec -i -t [containerId] /bin/bash` to change the permission of a folder we can enter the following command: `chmod 777 [directory]` !!This gives read write and modify access on the folder, unintended consequences might ahrise!!